kodeannn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-set - a commmand that lists all local variables environment vsrisbles and functions BEST="School" - a command that creates a new  local variable export BEST="School" - command that creates a new global variable
+set - a commmand that lists all local variables environment vsrisbles and functions BEST="School" - a command that creates a new  local variable export BEST="School" - command that creates a new global variable echo $(($TRUEKNOWLEDGE + 128)) - command that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE